CSPS-EFPC-DAAN/dev-laptop/README.md

 Scripts for a Developer Laptop.

-At the moment it's based off of an Ubuntu Server Image.
+At the moment it's setup for an Ubuntu LTS (18.04) Image.